the1lab/1lab/src/Cat/Displayed/Base.lagda.md

     _ = refl
 ```

-Predictably, this is quite bad for performance: any part of the Agda
+Predictably, this is quite bad for performance: any part of the proof
-implementation which needs to traverse terms will spend $O(n^2)$ time
+assistant implementation which needs to traverse terms will spend
-going through this redundant information, which could in principle be
+$O(n^2)$ time going through this redundant information.
-recovered from the types of the arguments.

 Surprisingly, we can alleviate this by working instead with paths in the
 *total space* of $x' \to_{-} y'$, as a family over $x \to y$.
 We